cathxrsis/cathxrsis.github.io/_drafts/2020-08-30-haskell-a-love-letter.md

 comments: true
 ---

 Its been over ten years since EARS was introduced to the engineering world from its inception in Rolls Royce.
 In that time the Easy Approach to Requirements Syntax has become a de facto standard for best practice in the engineering industry.
-I

 > A requirements grammar is a way of expressing statements of need for behaviour, performance and/or structure, unambiguously to a human in a human readable format.